 Operating Environment Monitoring

 Following the “Enforcement Procedures for Labor Operation Environment Measurement,” ChipMOS conducts labor operation environment monitoring every six months periodically.
 Before the monitoring is conducted, the persons in charge of the operating venues are called for a meeting, to discuss the type of work exposure, identify and analyze hazards, and collect data.
 Based on the analysis results, the “Operating Environment Monitoring (Including Sampling Strategy) Plan” is drafted to ensure that all hazard exposure factors are included in the monitoring.
-The monitoring results are managed according to the type of assessment as follows, and published throughout the fabs to inform all employees.
+The monitoring results will implement management measures according to the type of assessment, and published throughout the fabs to inform all employees.